mtb24/april-fools-ride/README.md

 #April Fools Ride (AFR)

+:bike:
-Once a year, a mountain bike event takes place where this app is used to communicate spontaneous events during the ride (dangers, accidents, etc).
+Once a year, a mountain bike event takes place where an app is used to communicate spontaneous events among the participants (dangers, info, etc).

-The initial version of this app was Rails and Twilio.
+The initial version of this app was slapped together with [Rails and Twilio](https://github.com/mtb24/AFRmessages).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).